ojovic985/A_NA_Fpro/Confounding_analysis/readme_for_confounding_analysis.txt

 5) FINAL_code_for_General_Confounding_variable_analysis_Part_4_and_its_results.R - Both code and its results (with #) are in the file confirming statistical significance of FPro when adjusted to socio-economic variables.

+Confounder_var_set.csv is obtained in A_NA_Fpro/Datasets using the program Obtaining_confounder_var_set.R after the program